 This was the second large garden, really park, that I visited during my short stay; both charged admission.
 I don’t know if that is the norm but the fees probably help with the upkeep of the park.
 The admission fees may also be the reason I didn’t see any homeless people in the gardens.
 However, I didn’t see homeless people outside the gardens either.

 Two Shrines and a Temple: The first part of this video features the Meiji Shrine.
 It’s a Shinto shrine dedicated to the deified spirits of Emperor Meiji and his consort, Empress Shoken.
-It’s a enormous compound in the middle of Tokyo.
+It’s an enormous compound in the middle of Tokyo.
 After that, it features a smaller Shinto shrine, Kongo Hachimangu, in the Shibuya District.
-The last several photos with the Tokyo Tower in the background are of a Buddhist temple: Tofuku-ji.
+The last several photos with the Tokyo Tower in the background are of a Buddhist temple: Sengaku-ji.
 At the back of this temple is the burial ground of the famous 47 ronin (samurai).
 They were executed for avenging the death of their master, the Lord of Ako.

 About 80% of Japanese practice some form of Shintoism or Buddhism.
 Shrines are Shinto while temples are Buddhist.
 However, there is quite a bit of overlap in terms of customs and practices, except that Shintoism is definitively Japanese and is not practiced elsewhere.
 The sport of sumo wrestling is deeply tied to Shintoism.

-The first time I arrived in Tokyo, I found a tiny ramen place on the second floor of an old wooden building in Shinjuku.
+Eating well in Tokyo: The first time I arrived in Tokyo, I found a tiny ramen place on the second floor of an old wooden building in Shinjuku.
 While I was queuing in the narrow lane-way, I read the instructions on where to queue, when to order, and how to eat a bowl of noodles properly.
 I think ramen is like the fast food of Japan.
 You order, then pay, the noodles arrive quickly, you eat, and you leave.
 For a more informal socializing and lingering, an izakaya is the place to go where drinks and snacks are served.
 And there is a medley of other choices: sushi, yakitori, soba, tempura, tonkatsu, and Wagyu.
 Even the local 7-11 offers some hearty, though less than healthy, food.

 On another really early morning, I think it was about 5:30 am, I found myself in a random diner that reminded me of the show Midnight Diner, currently showing on Netflix.
 There were five other people sitting around an L-shaped counter facing the chef, who was busy cooking some ramen, deep-frying some pork chops, and pouring some sake for his customers.
 They all seemed familiar with each other and quite aware a stranger had intruded, but promptly ignored him.

 While I was there, my most memorable feast was an omakase breakfast at the Toyosu Fish Market.
-Because of jet-lag, I found my way there soon after 7:00 a.m and parked myself on a stool and watched the chef masterfully prepared a plate of sushi and sashimi for me.
+Because of jet-lag, I found my way there soon after 7:00 a.m and parked myself on a stool and watched the chef masterfully prepare a plate of sushi and sashimi for me.
 The small restaurant was hopping, mostly with tourists, and the man next to me was washing down his breakfast with a local beer.

 On the day I was leaving, I wanted to grab a quick lunch before my flight.
-I googled “ramen” and was delighted to discover a place just two minutes walk from my hotel, tugged away in a narrow lane-way.
+I googled “ramen” and was delighted to discover a place just two minutes walk from my hotel, tucked away in a narrow lane-way.
 The place turned out to be on the Michelin list and the ramen was fantastic and inexpensive.
-I opted for a supersized the most popular dish and it came to Can. $13.
+I opted for a supersized version of the most popular dish and it came to Can. $13.
 Realistically, my palette is not that refined to know what a Michelin starred ramen should taste like.

 Yokohama is the second largest city by population in Japan.
-It lies on Toyko Bay, just south of Tokyo.
+It lies on Tokyo Bay, just south of Tokyo.
 It is a busy port city and home to the largest Chinatown in Japan.
 I also read it is the most international city in Japan because of its commerce.
 Even though it is a short train ride from Tokyo, tourists don’t often make it here.

 I took a day trip to there to meet up with an old friend whom I met when I was staying at Conrad Grebel College Residence at the University of Waterloo more than 40 years ago.
 Yasu is a generous and gracious host who took me around on a whirlwind tour of the city and treated me to dinner in Chinatown.